Leverage Products – Definition and Examples

 3. Ability to take exposure with less capital tied up per trade, if risk is tightly controlled

-4. Flexibility to express multiple views at once, provided you can manage the combined risk
+4. Flexibility to express multiple views at once, provided the combined risk is manageable

 Conclusion